 |How to Identify Your Vintage Barbies|

-Please note: This section is still incomplete!
-Right now I just have the Ponytails section and a Vintage Article on Bubblecuts done but I will be working on sections to help you identify your other vintage Barbie dolls as I find the time.
-I do not intend to include a value guide as it fluctuates too much and would be huge amounts of work to keep up to date.
+This section is still incomplete.
+Right now I just have the Ponytails section and an article on Bubblecut indentificatin is up in the Vintage Article section.
+I do not intend to include values as they fluctuate too much and would be too difficult to keep up to date.
 In my opinion, knowing exactly what you have is the best place to start.
-Any questions, just let me know!
+Any questions, just e-mail me.

 1959 #1 blonde